The History of Crystal Balls and Witches - Uncovering the Truth

 • Chosen based on crystal properties: clear quartz for clarity, obsidian for grounding, amethyst for intuition

-Far from outdated, it’s now embraced as a modern tool with ancient roots — connecting today’s practitioners to a long lineage of mystics, witches, and seekers.
+Far from outdated, it is now embraced as a modern tool with ancient roots, connecting today's practitioners to a long lineage of mystics, witches, and seekers.

 Common Questions About Crystal Balls and Witches